kimweber13/repo227-dev/frontend/README.md

 # frontend

 This is an example project for a single page application frontend with Vue.js v3.
-The UI is accessible under http://localhost:5173.
+The UI is accessible at <http://localhost:5173>.

 ## Prerequisites